What is thyroid cancer?

 The two most common types are papillary and follicular:

-Papillary thyroid cancer is the most common type of thyroid cancer accounting for about 60% cases.
+Papillary thyroid cancer is the most common type of thyroid cancer accounting for about 80-85% cases.
 It is slow growing and can sometimes spread to the lymph nodes.
 It is more common in women and is usually diagnosed in younger people.
-Over 90% of people with papillary thyroid cancer are alive 10 years or more after they were diagnosed.
+Almost 90% of people with papillary thyroid cancer are alive 10 years or more after they were diagnosed.

 Among the rarer types of thyroid cancer are:

-Anaplastic thyroid cancer which is more common in older people and diagnosed in around 5% of all cases.
-Unfortunately, survival rates in this category are poor.
-Most patients with this type of cancer live between two to six months.
+Anaplastic thyroid cancer which is more common in older people and diagnosed in around 1-3% of all cases.
+Unfortunately, survival rates in this category are poor with only around 15% of people alive after 10 years.
+Most patients with this type of cancer live between 2 to 6 months.

 What are the symptoms of thyroid cancer?